albalro/albalro.github.io/docs/certification-system/microservice.md

 ### New rules creation
 {: .mt-8}

-The Certificator rules are based on different linters depending on the files that are linting.
+The certification rules are based on different linters depending on the files that are linting.
 If you want to create your own rules, you should follow each linter's documentation:

 - For OpenAPI/AsyncAPI, follow [Spectral documentation](https://docs.stoplight.io/docs/spectral/01baf06bdd05a-create-a-ruleset).
 - For documentation files, follow [markdownlint documentation](https://github.com/DavidAnson/markdownlint/blob/main/doc/CustomRules.md).